tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 When the judging party calls players itself, the authentication is assured as the judging party has direct pointers to every players and those pointers cannot be tampered by the other players (as [per assumption 3][Assumptions])

-### Transaction validation
+### Transactions validation

 When asked to perform a new transaction, the judging party will sequentially (in the order below) go through multiples steps, or checks.

 At every step, if the check fails, the transaction is marked as not valid, and thus, refused.

-### Players mutual agreement
+#### Players mutual agreement

 For any transaction validation, the first step that the judge will follow is to ask both involved players whether they confirm that they agree with this transaction.
+Both players have to answer "yes" for this check to succeed.

-### Input validation
+#### Input validation
 The judge will then perform rational checks.
 These checks are the following:

+- Is the amount a **positive integer**? (avoiding resources "generation" with negative values, and rounding errors exploits if we were to use real numbers)
-- Is the amount smaller than the global amount of resources of this type in the whole game?
+- Is the amount smaller than the global amount of resources of this type in the entire game?
 - In case of voting promise, is the amount smaller than the number of votes the player will be able to cast before the end of the game? (voting rounds multiplied by votes per player and per voting round)

-### Balance check
+#### Balance check

 The judge will then check the balance of the player _from_ which the transfer is going to happen for the resource that is going to be transferred.